WShaoLab/SysteMHC-pipeline/README.md

 * In total, The params must be compatiable with each other.
 ###
 # How to cite
 Huang, X., Gan, Z., Cui, H., Lan, T., Liu, Y., Caron, E., & Shao, W. (2023).
 The SysteMHC Atlas v2.0, an updated resource for mass spectrometry-based immunopeptidomics.
-Nucleic acids research (https://doi.org/10.1093/nar/gkad1068)
+Nucleic acids research. https://doi.org/10.1093/nar/gkad1068
 # Contact Us
 For issues in using **SysteMHC-pipeline**, please report to this GitHub repository.